Vorlde/Tower-Research/README.md

 Within this repo, you can find the codebase that I developed for the competition, including scripts, notebooks, and data preprocessing and visualization tools.
 I have also included relevant research papers, reports, and presentation materials related to my work.

-Through this competition, I have gained valuable experience in developing and implementing quantitative strategies in finance
+Participating in this competition has provided me with valuable experience in exploring the field of data science from the perspective of a quantitative researcher.

 ## Problem Statement:
 Given the prices of 100 stocks at different timestamps and 15 indices with their corresponding prices at each timestamp, analyze and answer the following questions: